 The French would never pay this kind of money (OK, Paris maybe but still) for a workout and are about five years behind the American fitness scene in my opinion.
 The Paris studios I’ve tried don’t compare and don’t have the cult followings you’d find in the US.
 Little by little, yoga and Crossfit studios are popping up but it’s nowhere near what it is in the USA.
 I would say they don’t know what they’re missing out on.
 Dommage!

 5. Dinner and a movie at the same time

 In the U.S., AMC Dine-In Theatres and similar concepts have popped up all over the place.
 Put simply, you eat your meal while watching the movie on the big screen.
 Your seat has a tray so you don’t have to balance everything on your lap and a waiter comes to take your order and deliver your selection.
 Americans like that they can kill two birds with one stone and have an upscale service while checking out the latest blockbusters.

 But the French would find eating in the dark at the cinema odd (they barely even buy popcorn and a soda at the movies) and would definitely not “get” the concept.
 Why?
 Mealtimes are sacred in France.
 OK, not really but meals are a big deal and not times to multitask or rush.
+If you want to have a meal, then focus on the meal.
+Meals are intentional.
+If you want to see a movie, then see a movie.
+The two don’t mix!
 Sunday lunches with the family are occasions to unwind, indulge a little and enjoy good company at a leisurely pace.
 It’s not something you do at the movies.
 I’m sure a bunch of Americans would agree!